DEFRA/design-standards/Cookies-and-similar-technologies.md

 [View an example cookie settings page](https://www.gov.uk/help/cookies)

-## Cookie details
+## Cookies page

-The cookie detail page must clearly explain what cookies do and why they are being used.
+The cookies page must clearly explain what cookies do and why they are being used.

 The user must have clear information on all the cookies used including: